drewnorman/jt-slackbot/README.md

     git clone https://github.com/drewnorman/jt-slackbot.git

-From the project root, create a copy of the configuration template:
+In the `core` directory under the project root, create a copy of the configuration template:

     cp .env.template .env

 Then replace the values for `SLACK_APP_TOKEN` and `SLACK_BOT_TOKEN` with your corresponding Slack application tokens.

 ### Usage
 Start the application.

-    go run .

-Or with Docker Compose:

-    docker-compose up -d
+    docker-compose up -d jt-slackbot-core

+This will start the core service in the background.
+Logs will be written to the `logs` directory of the project root.

+### License
+J.T.
+SlackBot is licensed under the <a href="https://opensource.org/licenses/MIT">MIT license</a>.